-Basis of Reporting (Continued): The accompanying financial statements have been prepared in accordance with such principles.
+Basis of Reporting (Continued): The accompanying financial statements have been prepared in accordance with generally accepted accounting principles.
 GASB No. 34 established standards for external reporting for all state and local governmental entities.
 It requires the classification of net position into three components - invested in capital assets, net of related debt; restricted; and unrestricted.
 These classifications are defined as follows: